tiagodeliberali/blog/docs/multiple_consumers.md

 }
 ```

-Rust bring us the concept of [fearless concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) and some alternatives to model this kind of systems.
+Rust brings us the concept of [fearless concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) and some alternatives to model this kind of systems.
 Our initial design will be based on [Shared-State Concurrency](https://doc.rust-lang.org/book/ch16-03-shared-state.html) and the use of locks and multiple ownership types.
-To try to make the best from locks and wait time, we can adopt a set of different strategies.
+To try to make the best from locks and wait time, we can adopt different strategies.

 In our case, we put out a collection of topics inside a `RwLock`.
-This sync structure has split `read` and a `write` lock, allowing multiple threads to read at the same time or a single thread to write.
-Our system will just write to this list in case of adding a new topic, something very rare compared to other operations.
+This sync structure has split `read` and a `write` lock, allowing multiple threads to read simultaneously or a single thread to write.
+Our system will write to this list to add a new topic, something very rare compared to other operations.
 So, it is perfect here.

-Next, each `Partition` is wraped by `Arc`. `Arc` allows us to share [multiple references to a value allocated in heap](https://doc.rust-lang.org/beta/std/sync/struct.Arc.html).
-Since `Partition` has its own internal mutability mechanics, we can just clone references to it, which is a cheap operation.
+Next, each `Partition` is wrapped by `Arc`. `Arc` allows us to share [multiple references to a value allocated in a heap](https://doc.rust-lang.org/beta/std/sync/struct.Arc.html).
+Since `Partition` has its own internal mutability mechanics, we can clone references to it, which is a cheap operation.

 Inside partition, we choose to use a `Mutex`.
-Since a partition is a place where reads and writes occur in about the same frequency, as we are dealing with data streaming, we should not prioritize read nor write.
-At first, we can see a `RwLock` as a better option, because it could allow multiple reads at the same time, but it depends on OS specifics and, in Linux, [it looks like it prioritizes reads making the write access to the lock scarce](https://stackoverflow.com/questions/56924866/why-do-rust-mutexes-not-seem-to-give-the-lock-to-the-thread-that-wanted-to-lock).
+Since a partition is a place where reads and writes occur in about the same frequency, we should not prioritize read or write as we are dealing with data streaming.
+At first, we can see a `RwLock` as a better option, because it could allow multiple reads at the same time, but it depends on OS specifics and, in Linux, [it looks like it prioritizes reads, making the write access to the lock scarce](https://stackoverflow.com/questions/56924866/why-do-rust-mutexes-not-seem-to-give-the-lock-to-the-thread-that-wanted-to-lock).

-How bad it can be to ignore all this stuff and just use a Mutex on `handle_connection`?
+How bad can it be to ignore all this stuff and use a Mutex on `handle_connection`?
 Well, we can try it out and see by ourselves.
 I did a test with the following scenario:

 - 10 producers producing 200k msgs each
 - 10 consumers
 - Batches of 30 messages to consume and produce
 - Everything working in parallel

 With a simple mutex, this scenario took about `380s to produce` and `600s to consume`.
-When we changed to our implementation it took about `1 to 2s to produce and consume`.
+When we changed to our implementation, it took about `1 to 2s to produce and consume`.
 So, yes, it worth spending some time thinking about this stuff.

 ## A more realistic cluster

 In the end, we have something that looks a little bit more like Kafka.
-Since we introduced the topic/partition structure, we added a `CreateTopic` action and now we have something more serious here.
+Since we introduced the topic/partition structure, we added a `CreateTopic` action, and now we have something more serious here.
 Now we can:

 - Create a topic with a defined number of partitions
 - Produce and consume to specific partitions inside the topic